KarthikT23/stm32-iot-env-monitor/README.md

 [![OLED display](docs/oled-live-readout.jpg)](docs/oled-live-readout.jpg)

-# Known Limitations
+# Known Limitations of my board

-The STM32F407's internal temperature sensor has no factory-calibrated offset (unlike some newer STM32 families), so the absolute reading can be off by tens of degrees chip-to-chip — this is a documented characteristic of the sensor confirmed on ST's own community forum, not a bug in this code.
+My STM32F407 discovery board's internal temperature sensor has no factory-calibrated offset (unlike some newer STM32 families), so the absolute reading can be off by tens of degrees chip-to-chip — this is a documented characteristic of the sensor confirmed on ST's own community forum, not a bug in this code.
 It's still fine for trend/relative monitoring, and the safe junction temperature limit (105C) is nowhere close regardless.

 ThingSpeak's free tier enforces a 15-second minimum update interval, which sets the cloud publish cadence here.